li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 - 🏗️ *2024.12*: Granted "Leading Goose" R&D Program of Zhejiang as PI.
 - 📑 *2024.12*: One paper "Understanding the Business of Online Affiliate Marketing: An Empirical Study" is accepted by INFOCOM'25.
 - 🎉 *2024.09*: Awarded Ningbo "YongJiang" Talent Programme (Youth Program).
-- 🏗️ *2024.08*: Granted National Natural Science Foundation of China (Youth Program).
+- 🏗️ *2024.08*: Granted National Natural Science Foundation of China (Youth Program) as PI.
 - 📑 *2024.08*: Our paper "Incorporating Gradients to Rules: Towards Lightweight, Adaptive Provenance-based Intrusion Detection" is accepted by NDSS'25.
 - 📑 *2024.01*: One paper "Decoding the MITRE Engenuity ATT&CK Enterprise Evaluation: An Analysis of EDR Performance in Real-World Environments" is accepted by AsiaCCS'24.